Jake LaMotta: Light heavyweight

 LaMotta moved up to light heavyweight after losing his world middleweight title.
 He had poor results at first.
 He lost his debut against Bob Murphy, lost a split decision to Norman Hayes, and drew with Gene Hairston in his first three bouts.
-In his next three fights, LaMotta had rematches with Hayes, Hairston, and Murphy, and defeated all of them by unanimous decision.
+In his next three fights, LaMotta had rematches with Hayes, Hairston, and Murphy, and defeated all of them by unanimous decisions.

 On December 31, 1952, LaMotta had his next fight against Danny Nardico.
 He knocked LaMotta down for the only time in his career (not counting his thrown 1947 fight) by a right hand in the seventh round.
 LaMotta got up and was beaten against a corner by Nardico until the bell rang.
 LaMotta's corner stopped the bout before the eighth round began.

 Following that fight, LaMotta took time off; when he returned, in early 1954, he knocked out his first two opponents, Johnny Pretzie (TKO 4) and Al McCoy (KO 1), but a controversial split decision loss to Billy Kilgore on April 14, 1954, convinced him to retire.